Bypass navigation bar

 Wellness-related activities are Not covered by the district’s workers compensation insurance plan.

 All full-time employees and retirees are allowed to participate in blood work testing free of charge.
+Other optional blood tests are available for additional fees - see attached optional blood tests and fees.

 Part-time employees including spouses and retiree’s spouses are allowed to participate in blood work testing provided they pay for the related costs ($60.00 for blood work).